TheUncertaintim/TheUncertaintim.github.io/_pages/About.md

 ## Background
 {: style="text-align: center;"}
-Born in Germany and grown up in Taiwan, he has been showing his interest in exploring technology since he was a kid.
-At the age of 5, he threw a coin into his father's 5.25 inch floppy disk reader.
-Later in his school age, he decided to staple his index finger just to see how a stapler works.
-After reading his first 400 pages book [Cry of the Kalahari](https://en.wikipedia.org/wiki/Cry_of_the_Kalahari) at age 12, the National Geographic became his favorite TV channel.
+Born in Germany and bred in Taiwan, he has shown interest in exploring technology since he was a kid.
+At the age of 5, he grew curious about anything tech related - he threw a coin into his father's 5.25 inch floppy disk reader and made it stuck (oopsie); Later in his school days, he would develop interest in understanding how things work (through the hard way) - he decided to staple his index finger just to see how a stapler works (ouch!).
+At the same time, his burgeoning love for animals and nature blossomed and he read his first 400 pages book [Cry of the Kalahari](https://en.wikipedia.org/wiki/Cry_of_the_Kalahari) at age 12, the National Geographic became his favorite TV channel.
 {: style="text-align: justify;"}
 Three years after receiving his bachelor degree in Animal Science at [NCHU](https://www.nchu.edu.tw/en-index) in Taiwan, he moved to Germany to pursue his Master degree in Bionic/Biomimetics at [HSRW](https://www.hochschule-rhein-waal.de/en).
-There, he became a self-taught programmer due to various projects.
-Since his graduation in 2018, he works as a research associate at Kempten University of Applied Science in Germany.
-His research focus is on the aspect of human factors in automated driving.
+While studying, he became a self-taught programmer through various projects which equipped him with the necessary skills, landing him a Research Associate position at Kempten University of Applied Science, Germany, upon graduation.
+His research focus was on the aspect of human factors in automated driving.
+Key highlights includes contributing to two publication and presenting a poster at the Human Factors and Ergonomic Society Annual Meeting (2019) conference in Nantes, France, for which he was awarded the Best Poster Award.

 {: style="text-align: justify;"}

-In addition to Python, R and C++, he speaks Mandarin Chinese, English and German.
+In addition to C++, Python and SQLite, he speaks Mandarin Chinese, English and German.
 {: style="text-align: justify;"}
 ## Hobbies
 {: style="text-align: center;"}